Learn Chinese Reading: A No-Stress Guide for Newbies

 - understanding the concepts behind how characters work.

 Character components usually give clues for what the character means and how to pronounce the character.
-As with any language, the rules aren’t perfect, but they work the majority of the time.
-Although these components are not equivalents for English prefixes and suffixes, you may find it helpful to view them that way.
+The rules aren’t perfect, but they work the majority of the time.

 Oftentimes (again, not always), the component on the left side of a character has to do with the meaning of the character.